Others Others

 The Indian Penal Code

 The Indian Penal Code (IPC) is the primary criminal law of India.
-It consists of Part I, covering crimes against humanity, Part II, covering robbery, extortion, and murder, and Part III, covering offences relating to property.
-The code also sets out provisions for the maintenance of law and order and for the protection of women.
+It consists of Part I, covering crimes against humanity, Part II, covering robbery, extortion, and murder, and Part III, covering offenses relating to property.
+The code also sets out provisions for the maintenance of law and order and the protection of women.

 Crimes covered under the IPC include rape, molestation, kidnap, arson and vandalism.
 Penalties for these crimes range from imprisonment up to life imprisonment.
 Section 376(2) of the IPC states that ‘whoever voluntarily causes hurt to any person with the intent to cause death or grievous hurt shall be punished with imprisonment for life, or with imprisonment which may extend to ten years, or with fine.’